Door manufacture by British Motor Heritage

 A number of posts recently from people having problems preventing water ingress on GTs, particularly around the raised drop-glass.
 Quarter-light adjustment is a factor here, slots at the bottom of the long leg and the rear channel allow the QL and drop-glass to be moved in and out to some extent, however people are saying that they still have a gap.
 Another possibility is tapping the flange the seal clips onto out a bit, but that's bit crude, and could cause the paint to crack and start rusting.
 Replacement seals are often mentioned, and it seems these have a smooth rubber surface to the face that should contact the glass, whereas the originals have a raised rib (as in the attached thumbnail) the full length of the seal.
 With replacement seals there is also the distinct possibility that that are a stock item from one of the seal specialists and not even the rubber tube is to the same dimensions.
 Things like this, and the general poor quality of replacement parts from the usual suppliers, is why these days I only replace stuff if I have to.
 I replaced all the trim (bar the door seals) when I repainted the roadster 30 years ago, but for the GT in 2017 I only replaced the heater intake as the original showed some corrosion, and even that has a different curvature so I had to use some of the original spire-clips rather than the plastic sockets that I had intended to use.

 Another question has been whether to use the GT seals with the bonded upper-rear corner as the main suppliers seem to have, or use seal cut from a continuous strip which some of the smaller suppliers have.
-Vee's came with the car and could well be original, are not bonded, but that join has never been a problem.
+Vee's came with the car and could well be original, are not bonded, but that join has never rain in.

 Drop-glass and Regulators August and October 2017